 At DCODE GROUP, we work with Amazon Web Services to host our systems/software for ourselves and our clients.
 AWS provides hosting services around the globe (including Australia), allowing us to determine the best location for our systems depending on the requriements of the solution.

-If you're developing a website or a custom software solution that requires hosting, contact us today to discuss your requirements and find a hosting solution that will help you, your users and your business achieve the best results.
+If you're developing a custom software solution that requires hosting, contact us today to discuss your requirements and find a hosting solution that will help you, your users and your business achieve the best results.